-When I first bought my Jeep, I didn’t know what I was getting into.
+When I first bought my Jeep in 2005, I didn’t know what I was getting into.
 I imagined picking a rural road, field, or creek and trying out what my new Jeep could do.
 WRONG!
 Boy was I naïve, as this is not what off road driving is about.
 I felt apprehensive, so before I made a really big mistake, I started looking for someone to tell me more about off roading.
 It took awhile, but I finally was invited to an Off Road club meeting.
 This is where I realized that off roading is more than a ride in the country.

 The off roading community is a group of people who started as strangers, but through common interests, have become a tight knit family.
 Off Road clubs help educate their members about how to properly drive off road and about the environment.
 In times of need, you will find them helping wherever they possibly can.
 Whether it is dealing with a natural disaster or helping a family with their medical needs, don’t be surprised to find an Off Road club member already there.
 They have fundraisers for school supplies, food, water, clothing and money to help local charities.
 They visit children in the hospital and the vets in the V.A.
 They take care of each other and the communities in which they live and wheel in.

 The most important parts of off roading are not damaging the environment and making sure everyone practices safe wheeling rules.

 Since our hobby is driving on country trails and county roads, respecting the surrounding communities and taking care of the environment is essential.
 Yes, the organizations and clubs Easy Off Roading recognize respect the environment, and they strongly encourage their members to follow the Tread Lightly guidelines and environmental rules and laws.
 Tread Lightly promotes responsible outdoor recreation through stewardship, education and communication.